 The SAS-HDX connector allows the connection to the external disk array SAS-HDX if it is installed.
+By default, it is covered with a cap.

-Power Supplies (8)
+Power Supplies 8

 The server power supply is made of two hot-swappable units.
 Both of these units are connected to allow automatic power switching to the second power supply should the first one fail.